Weakly asymmetric facilitated exclusion process: Introduction

 \subsection{Main results}

-As previously mentioned, the problem of fluctuations of the FASEP reduces to the fluctuations of ASEP on the half-line with, at the origin, injections of particles at the right-jump rate $p$ and no ejection of particles.
+As previously mentioned, the problem of fluctuations of the FASEP \oo{started from a step initial condition} reduces to the fluctuations of ASEP on the half-line with, at the origin, injections of particles at the right-jump rate $p=\frac12e^{\eps}$ and no ejection of particles.
 This translates into a microscopic boundary condition for the discrete Hopf-Cole transform \eqref{eq:discreteHopfCole} given by

-as stated more precisely in \eqref{eq:discDelta} below.
-In contrast, in the setting of \cite{corwin2016open, parekh2017kpz}, the boundary parameter $\mu$ is scaled as $\mu\approx 1-\eps^2 A$.
-We will prove below that in our case, the appropriate scaling of the solution is different from \cite{corwin2016open, parekh2017kpz}: we will set $\mathcal Z_{t}^{\eps}(u) = \varepsilon^{-2}Z_{\varepsilon^{-4}t}(\varepsilon^{-2}u)$ for any macroscopic point $u$, and prove that starting from the step initial condition for the FASEP (\textit{i.e.}~empty initial condition for the half-line ASEP), $\mathcal Z_{t}^{\eps}(u)$ weakly converges as a continuous process (see Theorem \ref{thm:conv} for a precise statement) to the solution of the SHE